invertase/nx-dart/CONTRIBUTING.md

 ## Pull Requests

 PRs are welcome!
-For larger changes, please create a new issue fist.
+For larger changes, please create a new issue first.

 PRs should have a title that conforms to the [conventional commit spec](https://www.conventionalcommits.org/en/v1.0.0/).